-This function was outsourced to Ganado Advocates, with the Compliance Officer being Mr. Julian Boffa.
+The key function holder of this function is Mr. Brian Borg.
+The oversight of the function is held by Mr. Francis Colalucci as Chairman of the Risk Management and Compliance Committee.
 The Company's intention is to continue to passport its services to various territories within Europe and in order to ensure full compliance with the general good provisions of the host jurisdiction, the Company engages the services of suitably qualified companies or individuals to provide such local advice pertinent to each territory, who in turn will support the compliance function in Malta.
 The Compliance Officer will continue to ensure that when the Company obtains such services, it does so with fit and proper service providers and will oversee the approval of such compliance matters.